yuchye/Capstone/README.md

 ## Conclusions

-We have successfully built and trained a classifier to classify genetic variations based on an expert-annotated knowledge base of cancer mutation annotations.
+We have successfully built and trained a model to classify genetic variations based on an expert-annotated knowledge base of cancer mutation annotations.

-The classifier is a Logistic Regression Classifier that relies on TfidfVectorizer weighted word counts, and has been trained on 75% of the training data provided by Kaggle.
+The model comprises a Logistic Regression Classifier that has been trained on TfidfVectorizer weighted word counts based on 75% of the training data provided by Kaggle.
 It has achieved a balanced accuracy score of `0.540`, balanced F1 score of `0.618` and a micro-average AUC score of `0.760`, based on our validation dataset, which is the remaining 25% of the training data provided by Kaggle.
 Our classifier has better performance compared to an alternative model using Word2Vec and GloVe static word embeddings.
 The accuracy score of `0.540` is also at least 10% better than the baseline accuracy of 0.287 which was based on the majority class in our training data.

-The success of this project means that clinical pathologists have the means to speed up their classification work by using our classifier to come up with the predicted variation classes based on the clinical literature provided.
+The success of this project means that clinical pathologists have the means to speed up their classification work by using our model to come up with the predicted variation classes based on the clinical literature provided.
 The pathologists can review the predictions and this will help them to make their final classification decisions.
 The outcome is that patients can receive appropriate follow-up interventions (if needed) more quickly.

 The following are the limitations of our work:
+- **Character replacement approach**.
+Numbers, dashes and Greek characters are currently being removed during pre-processing – some of these may be important; examples are:
+  - 'E-cadherin' replaced with 'e cadherin'
+  - ''β-catenin' replaced with 'catenin'
+  - 'TP53' replaced with 'tp'
-- **Imbalanced classes**.
-We are presented with a multi-class scenario with imbalanced classes; just two of the most frequent classes account for ~50% of all the classes.
-We ended up oversampling the data to try and mitigate the class imbalance, which may have resulted in some model inaccuracies.
+- **Subjective oversampling**.
+We were presented with a multi-class scenario with imbalanced classes; just two of the most frequent classes account for ~50% of all the classes.
+We used ADASYN to oversample only the three most infrequent classes such that these classes ended up with a number of samples (i.e. about 100) that was deemed to be reasonable in relation to the number of samples for the majority class (i.e. class 7).
+Different approaches for the oversampling could potentially be weaved into the RandomizedSearchCV process to see if a more optimal approach exists.
-- **Our clinical text is difficult to classify effectively**.
-Understanding the context of words is key but it is not easy to find related word embeddings.
-We settled for using static word embeddings which do not take into account the use of words within our specific context, and obtained relatively poor performance in our alternative model.
+- **Lack of biomedical context**.
+Our baseline model used the standard Tfidf approach to come up with weighted word frequencies that did not place emphasis on certain words that might carry special or significant meaning in the area of cancer mutations.
+Our alternative model used general-purpose word embeddings which likewise may not fully recognise the relatednesss of certain biomedical keywords in the cancer mutation domain.
 - **Limited processing power and memory**: Our local PC used for the whole project consists of an Intel i7-8565U CPU, 16GB of RAM and Windows 10 operating system.
 The on-board Intel UHD Graphics 620 GPU cannot be used to accelerate deep learning (e.g. neural network training).
 In some cases, we had to down-scale the processing involved by changing our parameter values accordingly (e.g. 3-fold cross validation instead of 5-fold, setting no concurrent jobs to conserve memory and only partial oversampling) to ensure that we could complete processing within a reasonable timeframe.
 It is conceivable that the availability of higher-end CPUs (or GPUs), and more memory would lead to better model training.

+As it was not possible to understand what the 9 classes meant, there was no way to validate the predictions through other means such as literature review.
+As such, it is recommended that the clinical pathologist validate the predictions independently to mitigate the risk of administering treatments or proposing clinical trials based on potentially incorrect predictions.

 ---